-Thinking about to complete the graduate degree in public and international affairs in the USA, If so go ahead, apply for the PPIA Junior Summer Institute (JSI) Fellowship Program.
+Thinking about completing a graduate degree in public and international affairs in the USA, If so go ahead, apply for the PPIA Junior Summer Institute (JSI) Fellowship Program.

-The main motive of this programme is to help prepare students from all around the world to pursue graduate education, typically a master’s degree (or joint degree) in public policy, public administration, international affairs or a related field for the academic year 2020/21.
+The main motive of this program is to help prepare students from all around the world to pursue graduate education, typically a master’s degree (or joint degree) in public policy, public administration, international affairs, or a related field for the academic year 2021/2022.

 A good opportunity for domestic and International participants